 University of Nevada, Reno open house

 The events will occur in the Jot Travis Student Union.
 From Interstate 80, take exit 13, the Virginia Street exit, and go north.
 Parking is available in the Brian Whalen Parking Garage.
-For more information, see www.ss.unr.edu/admissions, call toll-free to 866-2NEVADA or e-mail to firstname.lastname@example.org
+For more information, see www.ss.unr.edu/admissions, call 866-2NEVADA or e-mail to firstname.lastname@example.org

 The program will have information about UNR's campus and programs.
-There will be an opportunity to visit with admission representative and current students and faculty.
+There will be an opportunity to visit with admission representatives and current students and faculty.
 Information on financial aid and scholarships, housing and admissions will be available.
 Seniors can bring their transcripts to see if they qualify for admission.
 There will be refreshments, and drawings for prizes, university clothing, and application fee waivers.